pinobatch/pently/docs/bytecode.md

 B flat that is as long as a quarter note minus 4 frames, do this:
 `GRACE,4,N_CH,N_BB|D_Q4`.

-The bend command controls pitch bend, also called portamento or pitch slide.
+The `BEND` command controls pitch bend, also called portamento or pitch slide.
 In `BEND,$xy`, `x` chooses the rate scale, and `y` chooses the rate.
 Because of the wide range of speeds expected of portamento, Pently provides three rate scales:

 * Rates $00-$0F
-  0 means snap immediately to the target pitch, while 1-F mean change the pitch by 1 to 15 semitones per frame.
+  0 (default) means snap immediately to the target pitch, while 1-F mean change the pitch by 1 to 15 semitones per frame.
 * Rates $10-$1B
   Fractional rates in 256ths of a semitone per frame, where $10 to
   $1B set the numerator to 4, 8, 12, 16, 24, 32, 48, 64, 96, 128,